 We asked McCann to briefly define his management philosophy in a format that could be attached to a company bulletin board.
 Here’s what he shared:

-✿ Be positive: Teach others to have fun and celebrate success each day.
-Use positive language and reduce negative language.
+- Be positive: Teach others to have fun and celebrate success each day.
+Increase use of positive language and reduce negative language.

-✿ Be reflective: Look for important lessons.
+- Be reflective: Look for important lessons in each situation.
 What could you have done to make something better?

-✿ Be relentless: Seek positive incremental improvement every day.
+- Be relentless: Seek incremental improvement every day.

 This article was updated April 2023.
 Photo courtesy of Jim McCann.